Cloudsparkle/blog-staging/_posts/2021-03-13-CTXAutolaunch.md

 The nice part: it's all there in the registry.
 You need to set up favorites or block favorites altogether; then, everything is a favorite for the registry anyway.
 Just be careful; workspace uses a different name for a particular registry key.
 In the end, that's just a little something to cover in a script.

 Now, onto the tricky part.
 After logon, Receiver/Workspace will load.
 When?
-That's a question.
+That's an excellent question.
 "It depends".
 When it does, it takes some time for SSO to sign in.
 Luckily, there a way around that too.
 It's all in the script.

 With all that "waiting" and loading, you need to give the user something to look at in the meantime.
 So I decided it's about time to introduce a splash-screen.
 It uses WPF and has given me some frustrations, to say the least.
 My source of inspiration was right here: https://www.dev4sys.com/2016/06/powershellwpf-part-iii-how-to-load.html